jimidorcas/jimidorcas/README.md

 # 👋 Hi, I’m Dorcas Olujimi

-IT Service Desk | Cybersecurity Analyst (Blue Team) | Microsoft 365 Support
+IT Service Desk | Cybersecurity Analyst (Blue Team)

 I’m an IT Support and Cybersecurity professional with hands-on experience in user support, troubleshooting, incident analysis, and secure system operations.
 I enjoy translating technical issues into clear solutions while building a strong foundation in defensive security through practical labs and real-world scenarios.